 - Perform a digital rectal examination

-Clinicians should refer women with cervical HSIL and any patient with abnormal anal physical findings, such as warts, hypopigmented or hyperpigmented plaques/lesions, lesions that bleed, or any other lesions of uncertain etiology, for high-resolution anoscopy and/or examination with biopsy of abnormal tissue.
+Clinicians should refer any patient with abnormal anal physical findings, such as warts, hypopigmented or hyperpigmented plaques/lesions, lesions that bleed, or any other lesions of uncertain etiology, for high-resolution anoscopy and/or examination with biopsy of abnormal tissue.

 During the rectal examination, evidence of skin abnormality around the anus should be referred for high-resolution anoscopy (HRA) and/or examination with biopsy of abnormal tissue.
 For additional information, see Anal Dysplasia and Cancer.

-HIV-related neurologic changes can occur, even without the neurologic side effects of medications, especially as the infection progresses.
-For further information regarding neurologic complications, including screening tools for cognitive impairment, see Neurologic Complications of HIV Infection and the HIV and Mental Health Guidelines: Cognitive Disorders and HIV/AIDS.
+HIV-related neurologic changes can occur, even without the neurologic side effects of medications, especially as HIV disease progresses.
+For further information regarding neurologic complications, including screening tools for cognitive impairment, see Neurologic Complications of HIV Infection and Cognitive Disorders and HIV/AIDS.

 IV.
 LABORATORY ASSESSMENT AND DIAGNOSTIC TESTING

 Updated March 2011, currently under revision